Twenty One Pilots: Musical style

 The duo are most frequently categorized as alternative hip hop, a subgenre of hip hop known for its unconventional nature and blending of music styles.
 The music most often borrows from a wide variety of different genres, including hip hop, electropop, punk, rock, and reggae.
 Early material is considered post-emo, following bands such as My Chemical Romance and Dashboard Confessional, with show tune or glam rock aesthetics.
 At the time of their major-label debut album Vessel, Twenty One Pilots was described as an indie rock duo.
 The album featured a fusion of rap, piano pop, rock and electronica.
 Their breakthrough album Blurryface expressed elements of pop, EDM, breakbeat, reggae, and dancehall.
 Over time, hip hop has become an increasingly prominent musical influence for the band.
 Twenty One Pilots has since been hailed as a leading contemporary alternative rock group.

 Despite their chart-topping dominance of rock charts, many of the duo's songs feature no guitar.
 Some listeners tend to question whether Twenty One Pilots constitute as rock, noting the duo generally neglect the use of guitar.
-However, it has started to become a more prominent instrument in more recent work, particularly since Scaled and Icy.
+However, it has started to become a more prominent instrument in more recent work, particularly since Scaled and Icy (2021).

 During their songs, Joseph incorporates rapping, singing, and sometimes screaming.
 His rapping style has been compared to K'naan and Macklemore.
 However, Joseph doesn't consider himself a rapper, explaining that he never intended to be one, and simply finds the art-form of rap the most effective way of trying to say something with his songs.
-He realized how little the amount of lyrics are in a full song, because they're sung and words are drawn out by melodies.
+He realized how small the amount of lyrics in a full song is because they're sung and words are drawn out by melodies.
 When attempting to write poetry he had written for the lyrics of a song, Joseph found there were "way too many words to fit".
 He soon found himself just saying the poetry in tempo and realizing that he was rapping.